eliaslindholm/spring-examples/README.md

 spring-examples
 ===============

-Provides code examples/template projects for different usages of spring framework.
+Provides code examples/template projects for different usage scenarios of the spring framework.